dmemsys/CHIME/README.md

 > [!IMPORTANT]
 > **📢 We have reserved 10 r650 nodes on CloudLab for two periods: *August 23rd - September 1st* and *September 9th - September 18th* (EDT).**
 > **📢 Since we only provide one physical cluster for all AE reviewers, please coordinate with each other to use the cluster one person at a time.**
+> **📢 According to the latest announcement on CloudLab, the Clemson cluster will be unavailable in Aug 29th from 8 am to noon (EDT).
+Thus, please do not use the cluster during this time.**

 * You can simply use the ***temporary account*** to use our reserved r650 nodes on CloudLab. **(Recommended!!)**
   * We have provided the temporary account on the artifact submission site.